“It is from the death of the social that socialism will emerge.”

 Unified with our digital twins, we will forsake all others, and never even think of breaking our vows.
 We will live distanced, everything mediated through the Machine.
 You won’t know what’s real any more, and it won’t matter; there will no longer be any distinction between the real and the simulated.
 The territory no longer precedes the map, nor survives it, as Baudrillard wrote, so we will live, finally, in the map — and there’ll be no getting off the grid, if that’s what you think; in future, you are the grid.

 This is still in the future, though by how long I don’t know.
 It’s coming.
 But Starlink’s orbital shells will not be complete for years, and self-implanting brain-machine and brain-cloud interface must still overcome some technical challenges.
 But there is less and less time between breakthroughs on the exponential curve of technology.
-In terms of the problem of the blood-brain barrier, it may be that hydrogel is the breakthrough that injectable technologies were waiting for.
+It may be that hydrogel is the breakthrough that injectable technologies were waiting for.
 Hydrogel is a synthetic biopolymer nanotechnology medium which prevents rejection by the body.
 It is compatible with human tissue and interfaces with the host organism, for example in developing its own blood supply.
 Remotely programmable, it goes throughout the body, can assemble, disassemble, reassemble, and self-replicate.

 There is time, but there is no time.
 Resistance begins now, and can only be, on an individual, moral and spiritual level, an utter refusal, point-blank; no negotiation, not a thought of compromise: non-compliance — regardless of consequences.
 Whether you’re a Christian, a Moslem, an anatheist or just a spirit alive in this world — make no mistake, this is the Mark of the Beast.

 So there are decisions to be made, impossible choices — that is, until you find you’ve already made them.